chris-townsend/project-one/README.md

     -   #### Colour Scheme
         -   The two main colours used are Black and white with the homepage and contact page containing a hero image.

     I kept the colour scheme neutral to give the website a formal and professional look.
-The absence of color allows concentrating on the subject without any distracting elements.
+The absence of any color allows better focus on the main content without any distracting elements.

     ***
     -   #### Typography